retropassdev/RetroPass/README.md

 ## Setup with LaunchBox

 LaunchBox is a preferred option, because it gives the best results when properly set up.
+Mainly:
-Mainly, it has support for multiple title and gameplay screenshots.
+ - It has support for multiple title and gameplay screenshots.
+ - Setup specific core for a game, if needed.

 1. Install LaunchBox directly to external storage.
 2. Setup and configure LaunchBox to work with RetroArch.